Infield

 8. Cover and Extra cover.
 These two positions are opposite to the previous ones (they are located one after the other on the same side of the field but closer to the bowler).
 Often they remain uncovered, especially if the captain is inclined to rely on the bowler’s skill.
 However, players on Cover and Extra cover can provide considerable assistance to the attack, intercepting the batsman’s blows to send him out faster.

-• Square leg and Backward Square Leg.
-They are located on the opposite side of the Infield from the Point and Backward point, not far from the second referee.
-Players in these positions are indispensable if the opponent’s batsman is good at performing Hook and Pull strikes.
-Their task is not to let the ball outside the Infield, so captains often choose physically strong team members at the Square leg and Backward Square Leg positions.
+10. Square leg and Backward Square Leg.
+They are on the other side of the infield in cricket from the point and backward point, and they are not too far away from the second referee.
+Those who play in these places are essential in the event that the batter of the other team is skilled at executing hook and pull strikes.
+In order to fulfill their responsibility of preventing the ball from leaving the infield, captains often choose physically robust players of the team to fill the square leg and backward square leg positions.

-• Mid-wicket.
-Another position that is located closer to the Infield contour on the Leg side is closer to the bowler.
+11. Mid-wicket.
+Another position that is located closer to the infield in cricket contour on the Leg side is closer to the bowler.
 It is considered important and responsible since it is in this zone that batsmen most often hit the ball.
 Thus, a player in the Mid-wicket position helps the attack and turns the course of the game, especially if the opponent’s batsman cannot boast of a sufficiently diverse arsenal of strikes.

-• Fly slip.
+13. Fly slip.
 A player in this position is often called a Short third man.
-This zone is located behind the Slips right on the border of the Infield and, as a rule, is used as an alternative to them if the team focuses on defensive actions.
+This zone is located behind the Slips right on the border of the infield in cricket and, as a rule, is used as an alternative to them if the team focuses on defensive actions.
 The player closing the Fly slip must be ready for a large number of moves in order not to let the ball outside the Infield.

-This is interesting: Infield is provided not only on cricket fields, but also on baseball fields and racetracks.
+This is interesting: Infield in cricket is provided not only on cricket fields, but also on baseball fields and racetracks.

 Nisha Bhavani